maxicozy/mltrennung/README.md

 ### Provided Code

-- Trained model for wekinator
-- Videosketch to get USC packages into wekinator for processing
+- Videosketch to get OSC packages into wekinator (adjusted example code)
-- Arduino code to controll the LED
+- Arduino code to control the LED (adjusted code from OSC library by CNMAT)

 ## How to use?